gquittet/angular-11-tdd-with-animations-and-translation/README.md

   touch .prettierignore
   ```

   Its content looks like your `.gitignore`.
-For me, it's:
+For me, it's

   ```
   dist